chiragRane-Projects/BodyIQ/README.md

 ## 🔥 Project Overview

-**PulseAI** is an AI-powered fitness tracker and diet coach built for the modern generation.
-Whether you're trying to bulk, cut, or maintain — PulseAI helps you crush your fitness goals with science, data, and sleek UI.
+**FitVerse** is an AI-powered fitness tracker and diet coach built for the modern generation.
+Whether you're trying to bulk, cut, or maintain — FitVerse helps you crush your fitness goals with science, data, and sleek UI.

 Built with ⚡FastAPI, 🧠 AI integrations, 🍽️ food vision models, and a blazing fast Vite + Tailwind frontend.